binnes/mkdocTest/docs/MkDocs.md

 ### Markdown extensions

 MkDocs uses [Python Markdown](https://python-markdown.github.io/) to translate the Markdown files into HTML, which supports [extensions](https://python-markdown.github.io/extensions/).
 You can modify the default set of extensions that MkDocs uses to add support for additional Markdown features using the [**markdown_extensions**](https://python-markdown.github.io/extensions/) configuration options in the mkdocs.yml configuration file.

+This project has the **attr_list** extension enabled to allow additional HTML attributes to be added when formatting pages.
+In this project it is primarily used to add the **target** attributes to external links.
+An additional use is to resize an image by specifying a width tag ```{width=600}

 If you choose add a Markdown extension, then you may need to modify the Dockerfile for the [GitHub Action](GitHubActions.md) to ensure the extension is installed.
 The officially supported extensions are usually installed by default, but third party extensions will need to be installed so they are available when the action is run to generate the site.